unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 Function
 {: .label }

 Customize the look and feel of the facets block by returning your custom HTML string from this function.
+This function accepts following parameters:
+1.  `facetObj`:
+2.  `children`:
+3.  `isExpanded`:
+4.  `facetSearchTxt`:
+5.  `facet`:

-This function gets 3 parameters: the complete facet block, facet values, is expanded flag (in case you have chosen collapsible facets, i.e. isCollapsible is set to true) and the search text entered for this facet block (if isSearchable is set to true).
+the complete facet block, facet values, is expanded flag (in case you have chosen collapsible facets, i.e. isCollapsible is set to true) and the search text entered for this facet block (if isSearchable is set to true).

-**Expected Return Value** :
+**Expected Return Value** : A string of HTML that will be used to render the facet block on the webpage.

 ### Default Value
 {: .no_toc }